 Your therapist may also have you complete exercises at home to continue strengthening and building up the movement in the injured area.

-Let the IASTM experts at Banner Physical Therapy help keep you moving forward in your recovery process.
-Contact your local Banner physical therapist for more information around IASTM.
+Let the IASTM physical therapy experts at Banner Physical Therapy help keep you moving forward in your recovery process.
+Contact your local Banner physical therapist for more information about IASTM.